peacebytes/selenium-cucumber-java/README.md

 Check `pom.xml` > `<id>parallel</id>`, > `<forkCount>4</forkCount>`.
 By default, I set it to 4 for the purpose of demostration.

-Build test first:
+Compile code without execute test
 ```
 mvn clean install -DskipTests=true
 ```

-Then run test in parallel
+Run test in parallel
 ```
 mvn test -Dcucumber.options='--tags @demo' -Pparallel
 ```

+Notes: Selenium Grid in this repo just only supports headless mode.
-## How to test on local?
+## Execute tests on local

+Running test on local with real browser mode so you can see really what your tests are like.
+See `docs/Set-up-env.md` for details on set up local web drivers for Chrome and Firefox.

 Compile code without execute test
 ```